 c.) make disbursements as authorized by the executive board, or this PTO in accordance with the budget adopted by this PTO;

-d.) have checks or vouchers signed by two people (the treasurer and one other person);
+d.) have checks or vouchers signed by two people (the treasurer and either the president or vice president);

 e.) provide a written financial statement to the executive board at each meeting;

 f.) present an annual report of the financial condition of this PTO to the membership;